rqlite/rqlite/DOC/DATA_API.md

         }
     ],
     "time": 0.0152,
+    "raft" {
-    "index": 4
+        "index": 43,
+        "node_id": "14f66175-eb70-4b64-a716-d5a16c91fcaa"
     }
+}
 ```

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
 Time is measured in seconds.
 If you do not want timings, do not pass `timings` as a URL parameter.

-The `index` field is the position of the new entry, corresponding to the write command, in the Raft log.
-Most applications can ignore this field, but it is included for informational purposes.
-It is a 64-bit unsigned integer value, and is monotonic increasing for the life of the cluster.
+The `raft` section includes the index of the new entry, corresponding to the write command, in the Raft log.
+It also includes the node ID of the leader when the change was committed.
+Most applications can ignore this section, but it is included for informational purposes.

 ## Querying Data
 Querying data is easy.
 The most important thing to know is that, by default, queries must go through the leader node.